Brightest Stars

 The comparison illustrates that both systems have inner and outer belts with similar proportions.
 The gap between the inner and outer debris belts in both systems works out to a ratio of about 1-to-10, with the outer belt 10 times farther away from its host star than the inner belt.

-Astronomers think that the gap in the Vega system may be filled with planets, as is the case in our solar system.
+Astronomers think that the gap in the Vega system might contain planets, as is the case in our solar system.

 Illustration of a possible asteroid belt and outer around the star Vega compared to our solar system.

 Illustration of a possible asteroid belt (shown here as warm inner belt) around the star Vega.
-The outer cool belt is believed to be comets.
-Also, the Vega system is shown in comparison to our solar system enlarged 4 times and also to scale.
+The outer cool belt might be comets.
+Also, this shows the Vega system in comparison to our solar system enlarged 4 times and to scale.
 Image via NASA / JPL.

 In tradition and myth